Andrew Carnegie: Theodore Roosevelt

 According to David Nasaw, after 1898, when the United States entered a war with Spain, Carnegie increasingly devoted his energy to supporting pacifism.
 He strongly opposed the war and the subsequent imperialistic American takeover of the Philippines.
 When Theodore Roosevelt became president in 1901, Carnegie and Roosevelt were in frequent contact.
 They exchanged letters, communicated through mutual friends such as Secretary of State John Hay, and met in person.
-Carnegie hoped that Roosevelt would turn the Philippines free, not realizing he was more of an imperialist and believer in warrior virtues than President McKinley had been.
-He saluted Roosevelt for forcing Germany and Britain to arbitrate their conflict with Venezuela in 1903, and especially for becoming the mediator who negotiated an end to the war between Russia and Japan in 1907-1908.
+Carnegie hoped that Roosevelt would turn the Philippines free.
+He saluted Roosevelt for forcing Germany and Britain to arbitrate their conflict with Venezuela in 1903, and especially for becoming the mediator who negotiated an end to the war between Russia and Japan in 1907–1908.
 Roosevelt relied on Carnegie for financing his expedition to Africa in 1909.
 In return he asked the ex-president to mediate the growing conflict between the cousins who ruled Britain and Germany.
 Roosevelt started to do so but the scheme collapsed when king Edward VII suddenly died.
-Nasaw argues that Roosevelt systematically deceived and manipulated Carnegie, and held the elderly man in contempt.
+Nasaw argues that Roosevelt systematically deceived and manipulated Carnegie and held the elderly man in contempt.
 Nasaw quotes a private letter Roosevelt wrote to Whitelaw Reid in 1905: [I have] tried hard to like Carnegie, but it is pretty difficult.
 There is no type of man for whom I feel a more contemptuous abhorrence than for the one who makes a God of mere money-making and at the same time is always yelling out that kind of utterly stupid condemnation of war which in almost every case springs from a combination of defective physical courage, of unmanly shrinking from pain and effort, and of hopelessly twisted ideals.
 All the suffering from Spanish war comes far short of the suffering, preventable and non-preventable, among the operators of the Carnegie steel works, and among the small investors, during the time that Carnegie was making his fortune….
 It is as noxious folly to denounce war per se as it is to denounce business per se.
 Unrighteous war is a hideous evil; but I am not at all sure that it is worse evil than business unrighteousness.

 Personal life

 Family

 Carnegie did not want to marry during his mother's lifetime, instead choosing to take care of her in her illness towards the end of her life.
 After she died in 1886, the 51-year-old Carnegie married Louise Whitfield, who was 21 years his junior.
-In 1897, the couple had their only child, a daughter, whom they named after Carnegie's mother, Margaret.
+In 1897, the couple had their only child, Margaret, whom they named after Carnegie's mother.